BUS ACCIDENT LAWYERS IN ATLANTA, GA

 Using information uncovered in the investigation, your attorney will create a claim on your behalf.
-This claim will be the baseline on which your lawsuit will be based.
-Your attorney’s ability to leverage a settlement or prevail at trial will heavily depend on the information and evidence gathered during the initial investigation.
+This claim will be the baseline of your lawsuit.
+Your attorney’s ability to leverage a settlement or prevail at trial will depend heavily on the information and evidence gathered during the initial investigation.

 Negotiations and Settlements